AT&T Fiber is the way to go if you want fast fiber internet, but Xfinity is more affordable.

 - Our brand partners don’t see or approve our articles before publication, but we make a commission if you click an affiliate link.
 Learn more about Reviews.org on our How We Test Internet page.

-AT&T vs. Xfinity: Plans, pricing, and speed
+Xfinity vs. AT&T Fiber: Plans, pricing, and speed

-AT&T’s internet plans are more expensive than Xfinity, but you do get faster, symmetrical speeds.
 AT&T’s fiber plan speeds range from 300Mbps up to 5,000Mbps for $55 to $245 per month.
 There are no contracts, and the monthly price includes router rental, installation, and unlimited data.

 What makes this review legit?